I'll take Manhattan, the Bronx, and Staten Island too... (I was whistling this Sinatra tune the whole time I was working on this top!) |

 Would you sew it again?
 Would you recommend it to others?
 I worked FAR too hard on this top not to make it again.
 A summer version is in order.
 Possibly in the hot pink linen I have in the stash.

-Conclusion: If you're willing to make a considerable time investment,
+Conclusion: If you're willing to make a considerable time investment, this hip, modern silhouette is worth the work.

-1. It's cute and modern, but I don't think I would be up for all the work involved!
+It's cute and modern, but I don't think I would be up for all the work involved!

 ReplyDelete